 I work with a local copy of my website on my PC.
 I view the pages with a web browser (Firefox and Konqueror and Chrome and Opera and sometimes Lynx).
 Firefox and Chrome can emulate small screens such as 320x480.
 I take every opportunity to use other PCs with other operating systems, other software versions, other screen sizes, other keyboards to view the website.
 And in particular with MS Internet Explorer.

-I use a link checker (Linklint), an HTML syntax checker (Total Validator or W3C Markup Validation Service), a graphics picture manipulator (GIMP), and a few (shell) scripts handwritten by Big Tone to summarise the local website, to check various features, and to do ampersand-semicolon conversions.
+I use a link checker (Linklint), an HTML syntax checker (W3C Markup Validation Service), a graphics picture manipulator (GIMP), a lot of grep, and a few (shell) scripts (dif, lin, par, tud) handwritten by Big Tone to summarise the local website, to check various features, and to do ampersand-semicolon conversions –

 Notes about software tools